 Before getting into the shower, I study my waistline for signs I’ve gained/lost weight.

-I hate the way my hair looks pretty much all the time.
+I hate the way my hair looks pretty much all of the time.

 I’m phobic about having my picture taken because I’m self-conscious about posing for it (i.e., embarrassed for people to think I’m trying to look good).
 I also hate that when I’m looking at the picture, I zero in on myself first instead of everyone else.